Just so you know, we are a participant in the Amazon Services LLC Associates Program and may collect a share from the links on this page.

-One of the wonderful benefits of living in SoCal is that a wide variety of tequila is available at the grocery store, liquor store, and neighborhood bar.
-We usually drink Corralejo, Don Juilo, or Clase Azul, but this time we used Cazadores which is a great option for those who don’t want to spend a lot of money.
-As for margaritas, I’m happy to see more bars have stopped using sour mix and creating their own flavored syrups and liquors.
+As far as tequila goes, we usually drink Corralejo, Don Juilo, or Clase Azul, but this time we used Cazadores which is a great option for those who don't want to spend a lot of money.
+As for margaritas, I'm happy to see more bars have stopped using sour mix and creating their own flavored syrups and liquors.
 Did you know, margaritas in Mexico are made with lime juice, tequila, and triple sec or Cointreau?
-That’s it!
-I wish I had better pictures to show you; the color of this fruit is amazing, almost neon.
-This is officially the most tested recipe on this blog:)
+That's it!
+Even if this is your first time using prickly pear, you are going to love this margarita.

 - ¾ cup Tequila, reposado